NathStevo97/certifications-notes/vmware/vmware-tanzu/02_Management_Clusters/05_Cluster_Authentication/2 5 - Cluster Authentication 1595ffbfc3c549f5b8921f02a1ae446c.md

 # External Authentication

-- Users aren’t directly managed or authenticated by Kubernetes
+- Users aren't directly managed or authenticated by Kubernetes
 - An external identity service must be used to generate trusted tokens or certificates for users to communicate with the Kubernetes API server
 - Kubernetes supports OIDC tokens as a way to identify users accessing the cluster.